There are many, many options when it comes to finding resources to help you figure…

 All of these hidden fees create an all-in cost of 4.52% for a taxable investor or 3.52% for non-taxable accounts according to U.S. News.

-If you add the many hidden fees to the loss of financial aid from your higher EFC assessments, I’m sure you agree that you can only conclude that mutual funds are possibly the worst way to save for college.
+If you add the many hidden fees to the loss of financial aid from your higher EFC assessments, I’m sure you agree that you can only conclude that using mutual funds for college savings are possibly the worst way to save for college.